Azure/batch-shipyard/docs/30-batch-shipyard-autoscale.md

 ```

 This example would apply the `active_tasks` scenario to the associated
-pool with an evaluation interval of every 5 minutes.
+pool with an evaluation interval of every 10  minutes.
 This means that the
 autoscale formula is evaluated by the service and can have updates applied
-every 5 minutes.
+every 10  minutes.
 Note that having a small evaluation interval may result
-in undesirable behavior of the pool being resized constantly (or even
+in undesirable behavior of the pool being resized constantly.
+This can result
-resize failures if the prior resize is still ongoing when the autoscale
+in pool stability issues including resize failures if the prior resize is
-evaluation happens again and results in a different target node count).
+still ongoing when the autoscale evaluation happens again and results in
+a different target node count.
+For this example, the `active_tasks` scenario
-The `active_tasks` scenario also includes a `maximum_vm_count` to ensure that
+also includes a `maximum_vm_count` to ensure that the autoscale formula
-the autoscale formula does not result in target node counts that exceed
+does not result in target node counts that exceed 16 dedicated and 8 low
-16 dedicated and 8 low priority nodes.
+priority nodes.

 ### Formula-based Autoscaling
 Formula-based autoscaling allows users with expertise in creating autoscale